 What a loaded word.
-There's work stress, relationship stress, family stress... more often than not we're all dealing with some form.
+There's work stress, relationship stress, family stress... more often than not we're all dealing with some form of it.

 Your relationship with food, and what you put in your body becomes even MORE important during times of stress.
 Some people overeat when they're stressed.
 Others don't eat enough, and reach for too much caffeine, or a quick sugar fix from candy or other sweets.

-In college my reaction to stress used to be waiting way too long to eat, skipping a meal and then ultimately becoming ravenous and overeating simple carbs (like crackers or chips) the next time I did eat.
+I get it.
+In college my reaction to stress tended to be waiting way too long to eat, skipping a meal and then ultimately becoming ravenous and overeating simple carbs (like crackers or chips) the next time I did eat.

 I was setting myself up for feeling even worst.